Our Approach To Recovery

 Karralika Programs offers programs underpinned by the Therapeutic Community theory, model and method.
-Our programs include a combination of one-to-one case management, educational and therapeutic groups, creative therapies, Healthy Eating and Acting Lifestyles (HEAL), relapse prevention and SMART Recovery.
+Our programs include a combination of one-to-one case management, educational and therapeutic groups, creative therapies, BALANCE healthy eating, relapse prevention and SMART Recovery.
 Read on for further information.

 Vision, Philosophy and Values

 Karralika Programs Inc sees the potential in every individual – employees, clients and stakeholders and seeks to consult and engage individuals in all aspects of its operations.

 Our commitment to meeting the needs of clients and their families is resolute.
 We are skilled in what we do, and we work with others to bring a holistic and considered approach to each situation and each person.
 We actively empower and enable individuals to advise, co-design and refine services, programs and operations so their fullest potential might be realised.

 Our work is underpinned by the following values:

 Trust and integrity form the foundation of all our dealings.
 We will be professional, forthright and accessible ensuring our actions

 are fully transparent, accountable and congruent with our mission and total value system.